Learning and curriculum

 We have worked closely with our local Junior school, Southfield, to ensure that the progression from Key Stage 1 to 2 is seamless.

-Please click on a subject below to view its skills progression map which are also available on our subject pages.
+Please click on a subject below to view its progression map.
+These are also available on our subject pages.

 |RE||PSHE||PE & Sport||Music|